Quality isn’t subjective — it’s contractual.

 Federal Construction Quality Assurance

-Submittal and shop drawing review
+• Submittal and design conformance review

-Deficiency documentation and corrective action tracking
+• Deficiency identification and corrective action tracking

 Title II Construction Inspection Services

-Submittal and RFI review support
+• Submittal and RFI compliance review

-Progress verification and pay application review
+• Progress verification and pay application validation in accordance with federal payment provisions

-Documentation prepared for audit and closeout
+• Documentation prepared to support audit, turnover, and contract closeout

 Our Compliance Approach

-Independent verification mindset
+• Independent verification mindset

-Documentation prepared for long-term record integrity
+• Documentation prepared for long-term record integrity

-Coordination without compromise of oversight role
+• Coordination without compromise of oversight independence

 Engagement & Coordination

-Clear and timely reporting
+• Clear and timely reporting

-Structured deficiency tracking
+• Structured deficiency identification and tracking

-Direct coordination with project stakeholders
+• Direct engagement with project stakeholders

-Focus on risk mitigation and contract compliance
+• Focus on risk mitigation and contract compliance

 Oversight Philosophy